Kashmira Pardeshi: Career

 In 2022, her first release was Anbarivu, opposite Hip Hop Tamizha.
 The film opt a theatrical release, and released directly via Disney+ Hotstar, with receiving mixed to positive reviews from critics.
-Anbarivu was declared as an commercially successful film on OTT platform.
+Anbarivu was declared as a commercially successful film on OTT platform.
 Her last release was Varalaru Mukkiyam, opposite Jiiva.
-The film received negative reviews from critics and audience, but Pardeshi's performance as a "Malayali girl" was appreciated, the film was a flop at the box-office.
+The film received negative reviews from critics and audience, but Pardeshi's performance as a "Malayali girl" was appreciated.
+The film was a flop at the box-office.

-In 2023, her first release was Vasantha Mullai, opposite Bobby Simha, the film received mixed reviews from critics and audience.
+In 2023, her first release was Vasantha Mullai, opposite Bobby Simha, the film received poor reviews from critics and audience, and was a box-office bomb.
 Her second release was a Telugu film, Vinaro Bhagyamu Vishnu Katha, opposite Kiran Abbavaram.
-The film received mixed reviews from critics and audience alike upon its released, and was a successful at the box-office.
+The film received mixed reviews from critics and audience alike upon its released, and was successful at the box-office.
+Later she made her digital streaming debut with a Hindi language series The Freelancer, which was premiered on Disney+ Hotstar.
+The series received highly positive reviews from critics, and she gets praises for her performance in the series.
+Her next release was Paramporul, alongside Amitash Pradhan and Sarath Kumar, the film received general reviews from critics and audience, the film was an average grosser at the box-office.

-As of February 2023, Pardeshi is shooting for her upcoming films including a Tamil film Paramporul, alongside Sarath Kumar and Amitash Pradhan.
-And PT Sir, opposite Hip Hop Adhi, marking her second collobration with him after Anbarivu (2022).
+In 2024, her first release was a Tamil film PT Sir, opposite Hip Hop Adhi, marking her second collobration with him after Anbarivu (2022).
+The film received mixed reviews from critics and audiences and was a box-office success.